Resources and

 We offer free public legal education presentations online or in person to groups who would like to learn more about how the immigration, refugee, or citizenship systems work, and about the rights of migrants navigating them.

-If your group or organization would like to have a presentation from us, please get in touch by emailing Bridget: outreach.nlc@lakeheadu.ca or call 807-346-7800
+If your group or organization would like to have a presentation from us, please get in touch by emailing Bianca: outreach.nlc@lakeheadu.ca or call 807-346-7800

 Resources